foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000051_maya_alex_teach_friends_aws_kubernetes_cdn_deployment.md

 # Teaching Friends AWS Kubernetes CDN Magic 🌐🚀💻

-*"Give a person a fish and you feed them for a day; teach a person to fish and you feed them for a lifetime." - Chinese Proverb*
+*"Give a person a seed and you feed them for a day; teach a person to garden and you feed them for a lifetime." - Plant-Based Wisdom*

 ---